ngjunsiang/laymansguide-src/season11/issue134/issue134.md

 The number of pins on processors have been steadily increasing up to this point, and so have the frequencies of processors.
 The Pentium 4 was succeeded by the Pentium D, then the Pentium Dual Core, then the Core 2.
 This Core processor preceded the Core i3/i5/i7 processors we know today; I’ll refer to this family of processors as the pre-i Core (rather than the more technical LGA775 series).

 Pentium 4: 478 pins
 Core, Core 2 (pre-i Core): 775 pins
 Core (i7, first-gen): **1155 pins**

 Yup, the number of pins have *almost tripled* since the Pentium 4!
 Remember that more pins does not make the CPU *itself* calculate faster, it just helps it to *transfer data* faster.

-What are all those pins for if there is the MCH to manage data flow?
+What are all those pins for, if there is the MCH to manage data flow?

 Let’s talk about the limitations of the pre-i Core setup.